-Knowing if a policy is occurrence or claims-made is the most important factor when evaluating medical malpractice insurance.
+Knowing if a policy offers occurrence or claims-made coverage is the most important factor when evaluating medical malpractice insurance.
 This helps you determine when a policy covers an incident.
 This is especially important when you change insurance coverage.

 An occurrence policy will pay a claim based on when a potential malpractice incident occurred.
 This is true even if you no longer carry the coverage when a suit or complaint is filed.
 Your coverage begins as soon as your policy is in force.
 It will cover you for any claims made against you during the policy term.